-Born and raised in upstate New York, Kirsten got her start watching her grandmother, Polly Noonan, organize Albany women to make a difference.
+Born and raised in upstate New York, Kirsten Gillibrand got her start watching her grandmother, Polly Noonan, organize Albany women to make a difference.
 Those early experiences taught Kirsten the values that guide her public service to this day: hard work, honesty, bold action, and the value of women's voices.

-Senator Gillibrand's home is in Brunswick, New York, with her husband, Jonathan, are passing those values on to their two young sons, twelve-year-old Theodore and seven-year-old Henry.
+Senator Gillibrand's home is in Brunswick, New York, with her husband, Jonathan Gillibrand, and their two young sons, twelve-year-old Theodore and seven-year-old Henry.
 Her family is a major inspiration behind her public service career.
 She does not want any mother to have to worry that there will not be enough food on the table or health care for their sick child.